Nashville's Outdoor Fun

 Outdoor Attractions & Activities

 Enjoy the outdoors at the Nashville Zoo at Grassmere, and see over 400 different species including clouded leopards, red pandas, elephants, giraffes, and more.
-Make sure to check out Ice Day at the Zoo happening July 26.
-A day where you can chill out with the animals while enjoying fun activities, free ice cream samples, water slide inflatables, and more.
 Then witness the 55 acres of beautiful splendor at Cheekwood Botanical Garden and Museum of Art.
 This summer they will feature David Rogers' Big Bugs.
 Don't worry, they are not real bugs, but gigantic bugs made of natural materials.
 For this amazing exhibit Cheekwood will offer interactive activities for children and adults.
 Everyone loves miniature golf, and go-karts!
 Grand Old Golf & Go Karts holds three award winning miniature golf courses and an outdoor go-kart track that equals fun for the whole family.
 Cumberland Caverns is open year round, seven days a week with daily scenic walking tours, daytime adventure trips, and overnight spelunking with camping in the cave just 2 hours outside downtown Nashville.
 Lost River Cave & Valley is Kentucky's only underground boat tour just one hour north of Nashville.
 The tour begins with a walk along the river's edge, and then arrive at the massive cave entrance where you will board a boat and glide along the river into enormous cathedral-like passages.

 We can't forget about the water parks!
 Check out the Nashville Shores, a 385-acre water-filled play area for the entire family.
 Water slides, wave pools, lazy rivers, OH MY!
 The little ones will LOVE Kowabunga Beach, a massive water treehouse and spray ground, multiple water slides, three pools, and so much more!
 Nashville Shores is also home to Treetop Adventure Park!
 An aerial adventure through the woods.
 After you are done flying on zip lines, enjoy the 100 different obstacles which is great for families to come together.
 Make sure to check out Adventureworks, an amazing zip line experience with over 40 acres of forest.
 Have fun at Wave Country where you can ride the waves, and relax in the sun.
 Feel free to browse through all of Music City's great attractions here: www.visitmusiccity.com/attractions.